swiftsolves-msft/Azure-Sentinel-OCIData/OCI Data/readme.md

     <img src="https://aka.ms/deploytoazurebutton""/>
 </a>

+### Assign MSI OCI Data Function
+1. Go to Azure Sentinel Workspace and IAM Blade and add OCI Data Function as a Reader Role

 ### Confiugure Settings for the Function
 1. Go to the Azure Portal.
 2. Go to the resource group that was created.
 Click the Function.